antononcube/Python-packages/JavaScriptD3/README.md

 ### Raku package

-As it was mentioned abov, the design and implementation of this package closely follows the [Raku package "JavaScript::D3"](https://raku.land/zef:antononcube/JavaScript::D3).
+As it was mentioned above, the design and implementation of this package closely follows the [Raku package "JavaScript::D3"](https://raku.land/zef:antononcube/JavaScript::D3).

 ### Different backend